-Wagner chief Prigozhin is in Russia, president of Belarus says
+Wagner chief Prigozhin is in Russia weeks after mutiny, president of Belarus says

 During their short revolt, they quickly swept over the southern Russian city of Rostov-on-Don and captured military headquarters there before marching on the Russian capital.
 Prigozhin described it as a “march of justice” to oust the Russian defense minister and the General Staff chief.

-Prigozhin claimed his troops had come within 200 kilometers (124 miles) of Moscow when he ordered them to stop the advance under the deal brokered by Lukashenko.
+Prigozhin claimed his troops had come within about 200 kilometers (about 125 miles) of Moscow when he ordered them to stop the advance under the deal brokered by Lukashenko.

 The abortive rebellion represented the biggest threat to Russian President Vladimir Putin in his more than two decades in power and exposed the Kremlin’s weakness, eroding Putin’s authority.